Alcohol Intoxication in India: Stages, Symptoms, and How to Get Help Before It’s Too Late

 What to Do Immediately:

-- Call an ambulance or take them to the nearest hospital.
+- Call an ambulance or take them to the nearest hospital or clinic.

-- Do not give them coffee, food, or try to "shake them awake."
+- Do not offer them coffee or food, or try to rouse them.

-- Stay with them and keep them safe until help arrives.
+- Stay put and keep an eye on them until help shows up.

 Hospital Treatment May Include: